AI Market Compass (AIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AI Market Compass Historical Price

-According to the latest data gathered on AI Market Compass live price page, the current price of AI Market Compass is 0.01186283USD.
-The circulating supply of AI Market Compass(AIM) is 39.54M AIM , giving it a market capitalization of $469.12K.
+According to the latest data gathered on AI Market Compass live price page, the current price of AI Market Compass is 0.01071466USD.
+The circulating supply of AI Market Compass(AIM) is 39.54M AIM , giving it a market capitalization of $423.64K.

 The AI Market Compass Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.